 The DSL will have knowledge and skills for recognising and acting upon Child Protection concerns, having received appropriate training.
 The DSL is also the 'Prevent Single Point of Contact' (SPOC).

-Our DSL will have knowledge and a good understanding of harmful sexual behaviours.
+Our DSL will have knowledge and a good understanding of harmful sexual behaviours and are trained in the Brook Traffic Light Tool

 Liaison and Referrals

 The DSL will: